 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Tell your caregiver if you have had previous catheters, procedures, or surgery done on your arms.
 Your caregiver may also ask you more about your previous diseases or medicines that you are taking.

-- You may need to have blood tests, electrocardiogram (ECG), chest x-ray, and other tests to know how your kidneys are.
+- You may need to have blood tests, an electrocardiogram (ECG), a chest x-ray, and other tests.
 Ask your caregiver for more information about these tests.
 Write down the date, time, and location of each test.